Undergraduate Honours Thesis

 - The course size for PSYC*4870 is limited to 50 students.
 (Each year, some qualified students are not accepted.)
 Students with an average below 80% are not usually accepted because demand for the class exceeds class size.

-- Submit to Sharon Helder at shelder@uoguelph.ca
+- Submit to psyc.ug.asst@uoguelph.ca

-September 2020 - February 2021 | Search for a thesis supervisor (Action #2 above).
-It is not possible to do a thesis without a supervisor. |
+Search for a thesis supervisor (see above).
+It is not possible to do a thesis without a supervisor.

-February 26, 2021 |
+February 27, 2026 |

-Add period for Fall'21: IF the following has occured you will receive a course waiver allowing you to register in PSYC*4870: -If you are waiting to be matched with a supervisor, you should choose your fall courses as if you will not be doing an honours thesis in order to ensure that you get a spot, since the 4th year courses fill up quickly. |
+Add period for Fall'26 IF your application has been accepted, you will receive registration instructions.
+If you have NOT been accepted, you should choose your fall courses as if you will not be doing an honours thesis in order to ensure that you get a spot, since the 4th year courses fill up quickly. |

 Tips for contacting a potential supervisor: